 - Location: Salisbury

-Avon House is a residential home for girls between the ages of 7-18 years old who have difficulties that require medium to long-term therapeutic support within a group living therapeutic community.
-At the start of their journey our children are between the ages of 7 and 12 years.
+Avon House is a residential home for girls between the ages of 7-11 years old who have difficulties that require medium to long-term therapeutic support within a group living therapeutic community.
+At the start of their journey our children and young people are between the ages of 7-11 years.

-Avon House is a safe, warm and therapeutic home where we are understanding and empathetic about the impact that childhood trauma has on the developing brain and we support our children through focusing on stress reduction and support to learn to regulate their stress response and respond more safely to their environment and triggers.
-We work with children to support them to overcome the impact of their trauma and previous experiences of placement breakdowns on their ability to form secure attachments.
+Avon House is a safe, warm and therapeutic home where we are understanding and empathetic about the impact that childhood trauma has on the developing brain and we support our children and young people through focusing on stress reduction and support to learn to regulate their stress response and respond more safely to their environment and triggers.
+We work with children and young people to support them to overcome the impact of their trauma and previous experiences of placement breakdowns on their ability to form secure attachments.